rcruz04/azure-network-protocols/README.md

 </h3>
 <p>

-From the Azure portal, find the privite IP, take note of this IP.
-Press the windows key + R to open the run commmand (Command+R in mac) and type "cmd" to open the commmand line.
+From the Azure portal, find the private IP, take note of this IP.
+Press the windows key + R to open the run command (Command+R in mac) and type "cmd" to open the command line.
 When the window opens, type ``` ping -t 10.0.0.5 ``` (My ip in the azure portal was 10.0.0.5) and hit enter.
 When that happens you should see the command line fill up and in wireshark stuff is going to start filling up.
 </p>
 <br />